Vika77-kuromi/Statt-Testing/README.md

 # Statt-Testing
 Welcome to the **Policy Chatbot**!
-This chatbot allows you to ask questions related to **cybersecurity, IT policies, data privacy, and compliance regulations.** All information is collected from U.S. Department of Commerce (DOC) website
+This chatbot allows you to ask questions related to **cybersecurity, IT policies, data privacy, and compliance regulations.** All information is collected from U.S. Department of Commerce (DOC) website.
 Follow the steps below to set up and run the chatbot.

 ## 1️⃣First Thing to Do--Clone the Repository
 To start, **clone this repository** to your local machine: